Pregnancy Education Companion: week 25

 • hearing you talk and sing to them

-• being securely wrapped and positioned so that they feel secure (a nurse can help with this)
+• being securely wrapped and positioned so they feel secure (a nurse can help with this)

-• being moved gently and in a way that they feel supported
+• being moved gently and in a way they feel supported

 • having their upper body wrapped during nappy changes.

-Here are a few tips for while baby is in hospital:
+Here are some tips while your baby is in the hospital:

 • take lots of photos